MICCAI 2020: HECKTOR

 9:30 - 10:15 (45 min) Keynote 1: Matthias Guckenberger, Prof. Dr. med., Professor for Radiation Oncology, University Hospital Zurich, University of Zurich “Radiomics for precision radiotherapy of head and neck cancer”

-10:15 - 10:30 (15 min) Participant presentation: Huai Chen “Iteratively Refine the Segmentation of Head and Neck Tumor in FDG-PET and CT images”
+10:15 - 10:30: (15 min) Participant presentation: Jun Ma “Combining CNN and Hybrid Active Contours for Head and Neck Tumor Segmentation in CT and PET images”

 10:30 - 10:45: (15 min) Participant presentation: Andrei Iantsen “Squeeze-and-Excitation Normalization for Automated Delineation of Head and Neck Primary Tumors in Combined PET and CT Images”

 10:45 - 11:00: (15 min) Participant presentation: Ying Peng and Juanying Xie “The Segmentation of Head and Neck Tumors Using nnU-Net with Spatial and Channel ‘Squeeze & Excitation’ Blocks”